carlhillit/blog/_posts/2022-06-09-BulkCreateADUsers.md

 ````

-## Create an Active Directory User with the `New-ADUser` Cmdlet[^3]
+## Create an Active Directory User with the New-ADUser Cmdlet

-New-ADUser is fairly straight forward, but there are a few things that should be known:
+New-ADUser[^3] is fairly straight forward, but there are a few things that should be known:

 `-AccountPassword`
 *  If $null or no password is specified then no password is set and the account is disabled unless it is requested to be enabled.